 Healthcare has developed as one of the most important global growth markets.
 The pharmaceutical industry represents the largest sub-sector of the healthcare industry in Germany and has been a significant global player from the beginning.
-In 2014, revenues of Germany’s pharmaceutical industry amounted to EUR 30.1 billion, an increase of 4.7 percent over the previous year.
-The industry exported pharmaceuticals at a value of EUR 69.7 billion in 2015.
-In sales terms, Germany is the world's third largest pharmaceutical market.
+In 2016 pharmaceutical sales in Germany amounted to EUR 56.8 billion, an increase of almost two percent over the previous year.
+The industry exported pharmaceuticals at a value of EUR 63.5 billion in 2016.

 Due to the constant increase of quality in development and production, German products are popular worldwide.
 The export figures for the pharmaceutical industry relative to total production have been growing for years.

-The innovative work done by companies located in Germany is reflected in.
-In 2011, Germany was In 2014 Germany’s pharmaceutical industry spent EUR 5.1 billion on research and development.
-About one fifth of the workforce of the industry is working in R&D. Germany is being ranked third in R&D spending worldwide, following the USA and Japan (2013).
+The innovative work done by companies located in Germany is reflected in expressive numbers.
+In 2015 Germany’s pharmaceutical industry spent EUR 5.4 billion on research and development.
+This is equivalent to 13.2 percent of revenue, making it higher than in any other sector of industry in Germany.
+About one fifth of the workforce of the industry is working in R&D.

 Since the 1990s, Germany has been able to maintain its position as an important global production location for pharmaceutical products.
 Germany is the ideal place for internationally operating firms.
-The export ratio of the pharmaceutical companies in Germany has increased from around 48 percent in 2000 to more than 69 percent in 2014.
+The export ratio of the pharmaceutical companies in Germany has increased from around 48 percent in 2000 to 66.5 percent in 2016.

 German companies in the healthcare industry have more than a century of successful global experience.
 They have developed world famous drugs like Aspirin ®, just to name one salient product.
 In 2010, a German company launched the marketing of Betaferon ® for the treatment of relapsing forms of multiple sclerosis (MS) in China.
 The drug is currently licensed in more than 100 countries worldwide.